Our Innovative Approach to Mental Health and Drug Treatment

 Phase I clients enjoy daily recreation as part of our drug treatment and mental health program.
 Activities including hiking, rock-climbing, camping, paintballing, mixed martial arts, trips to the beach, white water rafting, deep sea fishing, sporting event outings, concert attendance, ski and snowboard trips, access to an on-site basketball court and gym, and music studio sessions are just a few of many popular options available to clients of Turnbridge.

 Health & Wellness

 The Phase I Chef and Kitchen Staff provide three healthy meals and a snack each day.
 Clients have access to our on-campus Fitness Center featuring state-of-the-art resistance training machines, free weights, and cardiovascular equipment seven-days-per-week.
 Clients regularly exercise with peers through team sports including basketball, flag football, indoor rock climbing and other healthful activities.

 Phase I Clients attend community support groups 6-nights-per-week.
-Here they discover the area's vibrant community of young people in recovery, establish relationships, and find a sponsor with whom to start working the Twelve Steps.
+Here they discover the area’s vibrant community of young people in recovery.